Unsure what Rent Smart Wales is about?

 A landlord registration costs £33.50 if completed on-line and £80.50 if done on a paper application form.

 This is the cost for each landlord registration, no matter how many rental properties in Wales are included in the registration.
-A separate registration must be done for each landlord arrangement a landlord is part of; so if a landlord was registering some properties in sole ownership, some as part of a joint landlord arrangement and also some in company ownership this would be three separate registrations, so three fees would be payable.
+A separate registration must be done for each landlord arrangement a landlord is a part of; so if a landlord was registering some properties in sole ownership, some as part of a joint landlord arrangement and also some in company ownership this would be three separate registrations, so three fees would be payable.

 A higher fee is charged for a paper application as it takes more time for Rent Smart Wales to process.